It’s a game we all play. We’re all guilty of it. If I’m going down, I’m taking you with me, dear reader.

 But these are also reasons why supermarkets frustrate me.
 Aware of consumer demand they are jumping on the bandwagon of food made from scratch with mouth-watering recipe cards emphasising the ease of homemade food, yet will sell powdered dumpling mix, frozen baked potatoes and three varieties of own-brand jarred gravy.
 The customer is bombarded with infinite choice, each product more tempting than the last so will buy that jarred gravy, you know, just to see what it’s like, instead of making gravy from scratch.

 Anyway, amidst this supermarket-diatribe, there is a recipe.
 Sometimes my shopping basket is full of Thai green curry paste, Gü chocolate cheesecakes with that molten caramel layer, and a plastic-wrapped garlic flat bread.
 On other occasions, however, I buy blackberries, star anise, pork mince, beef mince, onions and double cream.
-With a basket full and a well-worn recipe waiting for me at home, I do tend to feel a bit smug at the checkout.
+With a basket full and a well-worn recipe for Swedish meatballs with blackberry anise sauce waiting for me at home, I do tend to feel a bit smug at the checkout.

 Swedish meatballs with blackberry anise sauce